Forbes

 • Measure results carefully.
 Track incident rates, schedule variance, or cost savings against a clear baseline.

 • Scale gradually.
-Expand to additional use cases once the pilot demonstrates measurable value and site teams are comfortable with the technology.
+Expand to additional use cases once the pilot shows measurable value and site teams are comfortable with the technology.

 Roadmap for construction AI adoption in four steps: assess where time or risk concentrates, pilot one high impact use case, measure against a clear baseline, and scale gradually to new use cases.